RI Title

 RI logo

-Saturn is a Guru application that can controls the Cassini ATE from any supported operating system.
-This document focuses on the basic operations of the Cassini platform.*
+Saturn for rTalk for Advantest SmartTest is Java application that controls Cassini TIMs from any supported operating system.
+This document focuses on the basic operations of the Saturn platform.

 • To Update Saturn via .GZP